VeronicaG24/assignment2_RT1_python/follow_goal/README.md

             compare "SUCCEEDED" and object state;

-            if the comparison return 1 and a goal is set: ask to delate the goal before setting a new one;
+            if the comparison return 1 and a goal is set: ask to delate the goal before setting a new one

             if the comparison return 0 and a goal is set decrease variable to state if the goal is set;